 Hardship withdrawal: An in-service distribution from the plan which is made because the participant has suffered severe financial difficulty or an extraordinary event as defined by the Plan document.

-Highly Compensated Employee: “HCE” is one who owned more than 5% of the interest in the business at any time during the year or the preceding year, regardless of how much compensation that person earned or received, lineal family members and spouse of 5% owners, or for the preceding year, received compensation from the business of more than $125,000 (indexed), and if the Plan document states, was in the top 20% of employees when ranked by compensation.
+Highly Compensated Employee: “HCE” is one who owned more than 5% of the interest in the business at any time during the year or the preceding year, regardless of how much compensation that person earned or received, lineal family members and spouse of 5% owners, or for the preceding year, received compensation from the business of more than the indexed limit, and if the Plan document states, was in the top 20% of employees when ranked by compensation.

 Index: A statistical measure of the changes in a portfolio representing a market.
 The Standard & Poor's 500 is a well-known index which measures the overall change in the value of the 500 stocks of the largest firms in the U.S.